markcerqueira/ff-record-keeper/README.md

 #### Learn More
 * [Blog post][2] describing more reliable Black Cowl farming using FFRKBattleDropParser.py
 * [Reddit post][3] about more reliable Black Cowl farming
-* Jon Chang's [Record Peeker][9], a cleverly named proxy that is similar to this one!
+* Jon Chang's [Record Peeker][9], a cleverly-named proxy that is similar to this one!

 [1]: http://www.finalfantasyrecordkeeper.com/
 [2]: http://mark.gg/2015/04/18/peeking-into-final-fantasy-record-keeper/